kadiyalajaysimha/music-store-web-app/README.md

 hosted using github pages at https://kadiyalajaysimha.github.io/crispy-spoon/ .It is static page and is meant only to give a view of the login page.

-Other Main files and code are in the myproject/src and myproject/WebContent.
+Actual Main files and code are in the myproject/src and myproject/WebContent.

 Description: